14 Small Bedroom Ideas to Make Your Space Feel Bigger Than It Really Is

 Decorating a small bedroom can get tricky if it has odd nooks and corners.
 Use light, crisp colors to minimize unique features like lower ceilings.
 Bright whites look luxe in any sized room and even turn this slanted-ceiling kids' room into a spacious play zone.
 Paint the walls and ceiling the same shade to downplay any awkward angles.

 Be smart about storage when decorating a small bedroom.
 Employ a nightstand with drawers and shelves and install a floating shelf above for extra storage in a small bedroom.
 Consider room organizers for small rooms for maximum clutter control.

 12. Decorate with Soft Edges

 When decorating a small bedroom, go for furniture with rounded edges.
 It will take up less floor space and help widen walkways.
 Half-circle nightstands and round ottomans with hidden storage compartments are ideal for small bedroom decor.

 13. Make a Statement on Bedroom Walls

-Creating a beautiful space within limited square footage doesn't have to be difficult.
-Our best advice on how to decorate a small bedroom?
+Creating a beautiful space within limited square footage doesn't have to be complicated.
+Our best advice on how to decorate and arrange furniture in a small bedroom?
 Add one piece of drama.
 In this bedroom, a suzani patterned tapestry serves as an eye-catching headboard.
-Pair it with other boho accessories to tie the whole room together.
+Paired with other boho accessories, it ties the whole room together.

-You might need to defy convention when it comes to design ideas for small bedrooms.
+You might need to defy convention regarding design ideas for small bedrooms.
 Specifically, don't be afraid to rearrange furniture until you land on the ideal small bedroom layout.
-In this room, the bed slightly overlaps the two windows, but the placement provides ample walkways.
+For example, the bed slightly overlaps the two windows in this room, but the placement provides ample walkways.
 Just be sure to move furniture several inches away from the window to make room for blinds and curtains.